VENTURE CAPITAL

 Successful pitching requires confidence and professionalism, making preparation and rehearsal essential.
 Getting a solid grasp of financial and market metrics enables founders to answer detailed questions.
 Practicing the elevator pitch in a way that expresses a compelling vision without overstating projections is key, too.
 Additionally, identifying weaknesses and being ready to address them shows investors are self-aware.
 Furthermore, it can be useful to record presentation rehearsals, reviewing for flow and timing.

-In the due diligence phase, startups can expect to be subjected to legal audits, financial assessments, and product validations by independent consultants.
+In the due diligence phase, startups can expect to be subjected to regulatory audits, financial assessments, and product validations by independent consultants.
 Firms are seeking to understand opportunities and risks, so it’s vital for founders to be transparent.

 Following a positive outcome, firms will issue a term sheet, which outlines the company’s valuation, the amount of equity offered in exchange for funding, changes to board structure, and liquidation options.
-Founders need to carefully review these terms, seeking advice from venture capital lawyers, before moving forward.
+Founders need to carefully review these terms, seeking advice from venture capital consultants, before moving forward.

 Common missteps founders tend to make during the funding process include presenting overly ambitious projections they can’t support, failing to clearly define the market opportunities during pitches, and targeting investors whose focus isn’t an industry or stage match.
 Poorly prepared documents or pitches also raise red flags for investors.
 Above all else, founders should dedicate time to carefully analyzing market data, refining pitch materials, and performing their own due diligence to find the right partners.